Dynamically Optimal Unraveling Schemes for Simulating Lindblad Equations: Introduction

 \end{itemize}

 We remark that the conclusions in this work can be readily generalized to time-dependent Lindblad equations.
 For clarity of presentation and simplicity of notation, we focus exclusively on the time-independent case.
 It will become evident that, for our approach, there is no fundamental technical difference between the time-dependent and time-independent scenarios.
 Furthermore, the notion of optimality in unraveling considered here differs from that in \cite{vicentini_optimal_2019}, which primarily studied disordered open quantum systems.
+Besides, this notion also differs from \cite{vovk_entanglement-optimal_2022}, which aimed to find a dynamically optimal unraveling dynamics with minimum entanglement entropy.
+Our approach uses different mathematical technicality and different objectives, which complements the approach in \cite{vovk_entanglement-optimal_2022}.

 Another related area is the development of quantum algorithms for simulating Lindblad equations, e.g., \cite{cleve_2017,hu_quantum_2020,schlimgen_quantum_2021,schlimgen_quantum_2022,li_simulating_2023,ding_simulating_2024,chen_randomized_2024,di2024efficient,borras2025quantum}.
 In particular, unraveling the Lindblad equation to quantum trajectories has been the basis for some of the quantum algorithms \cite{ding_simulating_2024,di2024efficient,borras2025quantum}.
 Until fault-tolerant quantum computers become available, the simulation of Lindblad equations still mostly relies on classical computers.
 Moreover, noisy quantum circuits—particularly in analog quantum machines—are typically modeled by Lindblad equations.
 Thus, studying the effects of quantum noise will require efficient classical solvers for Lindblad equations in the current stage.
 Our results are therefore relevant and potentially useful, even in the context of quantum computation.